 If you face trouble expressing your desires and needs to your partner, perhaps it’s time to read what sex educator Stella Harris has to say.
 Coach Harris offers honest advice for asking for what you want and sorting out your uncertainties.
 There are also practical tips to navigate shame, insecurity, and awkwardness around these conversations.

-Since we’re all creatures of desire, we recommend Tongue Tied to everyone who’s finding it difficult to communicate their desires to their partners.
+Since we’re all creatures of desire, we recommend Tongue Tied as one of the best relationship advice books to everyone who’s finding it difficult to communicate their desires to their partners.
 Remember, you are allowed to want what you want, and have fun doing it!

 Showing up is a pillar of every successful relationship, including the relationship you have with yourself.
 The Art of Showing Up is considered to be one of the best relationship books by experts.
 It revolves around a simple mantra.
 In order to take care of your relationship first, you need to take care of yourself.

 Sounds simple, right?
 Well, sometimes it’s not, and then where this book comes in.
 Lack of time, circumstances make us flakey, and we end up forgetting appointments, missing out on get-togethers, and just generally stop showing up for our people.

 This relationship book is for everyone who wants to be a good partner to themselves and to others when things are tough, and even when they’re easy.

 19. Mating In Captivity: Reconciling The Erotic And The Domestic By Esther Perel